-The Computer Science Department at Seattle University invites applications for tenure-track Assistant Professor or Associate Professor positions beginning September 2019.
-Applicants with teaching and research expertise in any area of Computer Science will be considered.
-Responsibilities will include teaching, maintaining active scholarship and university service.
+The Computer Science Department at Seattle University invites applications for a full-time, multi-year, renewable, non-tenure-track Instructor position beginning in September 2019.
+Applicants with expertise in any area of Computer Science will be considered but applicants with experience in machine learning, artificial intelligence, or data science are preferred.

-Successful candidates will demonstrate interest in teaching and mentoring undergraduates and graduate students; have a commitment to continued scholarly growth; and a genuine desire to contribute to the mission of Seattle University.
+Successful candidates should demonstrate a genuine desire to contribute to the mission of Seattle University.

 The Computer Science Department offers undergraduate and master’s degrees in Computer Science, and a graduate certificate in Computer Science Fundamentals.
 The department has strong relationships with many local companies, including the leading technology companies headquartered nearby.
-A senior capstone project program sponsored by these companies enhances our students’ educational experiences and provides faculty with ongoing opportunities for interaction with industry.
-For more information visit SeattleU CS.
+For more information visit https://www.seattleu.edu/computer-science

-Seattle University, founded in 1891, is a Jesuit Catholic university located on 50 acres on Seattle's Capitol Hill.
-More than 7,200 students are enrolled in undergraduate and graduate programs within eight schools.
-U.S. News and World Report's "Best Colleges 2018” ranks Seattle University among the top 10 universities in the West that offer a full range of masters and undergraduate programs.
+Seattle University, founded in 1891, is a Jesuit Catholic university located on 52 acres in Seattle's Capitol Hill neighborhood.
+More than 7,400 students are enrolled in undergraduate and graduate programs within nine schools and colleges.
+U.S. News and World Report's "Best Colleges 2019" ranks Seattle University 8th in the West among universities that offer a full range of masters and undergraduate programs.
 Seattle University is an equal opportunity employer.